cunhapaulo/typst_styles/README.md

 # Just released (31.oct.2023) - ABNT ready

 This time it is for real.
-Both templates are in comply with ABNT, including bibliography and references.
+Both templates are in compliance with ABNT, including bibliography and references.

 # Typst Themes - `typst_styles`